 5. A Full Day in the Peace City: Hiroshima

-The primary reason to visit this city is to pay your respects to the WW2 atomic bomb attack victims which destroyed the entire city on 6th August 6th, 1945.
+The primary reason to visit Hiroshima is to pay your respects to the WW2 atomic bomb attack victims which destroyed the entire city on 6th August 6th, 1945.
 There are a number of different trip options you can opt for.
-You can for example take a round-trip from Kyoto by a high-speed bullet train that can take you through all of the major historical sites and landmarks
+You can for example take a round-trip from Kyoto by a high-speed bullet train that can take you through all of the major historical sites and landmarks.

 You can visit the Peace Memorial Museum to pay your respects to the victims.
 You can even visit the ruins of the bomb which might be a chilling experience.